jlevy/og-equity-compensation/README.md

   **shareholders (or stockholders)**.
 Founders, investors, employees, board members, contractors, advisors, and other companies, like law firms, can all be shareholders.
-- 🄳 Stock ownership is often formalized on **stock certificates**, which are fancy pieces of paper that prove you own the stock.
+- 🄳 Stock ownership is often formalized on **stock certificates**, which are fancy pieces of paper that prove who owns the stock.
   - Sometimes you have stock but don’t have the physical certificate, as it may be held for you at a law office.
     Some companies now manage their ownership through online services called *ownership